Ekiserrepe/stopme-hook/README.md

 2. Let several accounts be administrators of the management of the hook account instead of having only one backup account.
 3. That the blocking of payments is from a certain amount.
 4. That in case of detecting a strange situation, all the money is sent to the backup account or to another account for security.
+5. Stop more types of transactions, you can check the codes here: [](https://docs.xahau.network/technical/hooks-c-functions/originating-transaction/otxn_type)

 ## Special thanks